 - A stable employment and income history.

-If your credit is tarnished, lenders may require that you have a lower DTI and more equity in your home as a percentage of its value.
+If your credit isn’t great, lenders may require that you carry less debt relative to your income and have more equity in your home.

 “A poor credit record may turn off some home equity lenders altogether, while others may look for a compensating factor, such as the borrower retaining a larger equity stake in the property,” says Greg McBride, CFA, chief financial analyst at Bankrate.com.
 “Lenders have become much more diligent about loans made in the second-lien position since the financial crisis.”